BodenmillerGroup/steinbock/docs/install-python.md

-# Python
+# Python package

-The *steinbock* framework can be used programmatically using the *steinbock* Python package.
+The *steinbock* toolkit can be used programmatically using the *steinbock* Python package.

 In this section, the installation of the *steinbock* Python package is described.